apla/node-clickhouse/README.md

 TSV is useful for loading from file and bulk loading from external sources, such as other databases.
 Only `\\`, `\t` and `\n` need to be escaped in strings; numbers, nulls, bools and date objects need some minor processing.
-You can send prepared TSV data strings (line ending will be appended automatically), buffers (always passed as is) or Arrays with fields (WIP).
+You can send prepared TSV data strings (line ending will be appended automatically), buffers (always passed as is) or Arrays with fields.

 Internally, every field will be converted to the format which ClickHouse can accept.
 Then escaped and joined with delimiter for the particular format.